Benny-API/benny-react-native-sdk/README.md

 />
 ```

-#### EBT Transfer Flow
+### Transfer Flow

-##### Integration

-The Ebt Transfer Flow is contained in a fullscreen component, `EbtTransferFlow`, that is initialized with an organization ID, a transfer token, a cents denominated amount,
-and an idempotency key for the transfer.
+The `EbtTransferFlow` is initialized with an organization ID, the transfer token obtained earlier, a cents-denominated amount that the customer wishes to transfer, and an idempotency key.

-Callbacks (i.e., `onExit` and `onResult`) are responsible for communicating to your app when the user wants to
-exit the flow and when a transfer result is obtained.
-A successful result calls the onResult callback with no value.
+Callbacks (i.e., `onExit` and `onResult`) are responsible for communicating to your app when the user wants to exit the flow and when a transfer result is obtained.
-A failed result returns an error message.
+A successful result invokes the `onResult` callback with no value, while a failed result returns an error message.

 ```typescript jsx
 <EbtTransferFlow